 Wandering around by the Roaches15th April 2018

-From Haregate, I had planned on following a public footpath that would take me along the eastern side of Tittesworth Reservoir.
-A seven year absence made its presence felt by sending me along the western side instead.
-Faded memories and new building in the intervening period cannot have helped my route finding.
+From Haregate, I had intended to follow a public footpath that would take me along the eastern side of Tittesworth Reservoir.
+A seven-year absence made its presence felt by sending me along the western side instead.
+Faded memories and any new buildings in the intervening period cannot have helped my route finding.
 There was no irritation though and I opted for a visit to the reservoir itself and a stroll all around it on a path then newly constructed by Severn Trent Water.
 My attire and rucksack must have looked like a case of overkill to any families who were enjoying the amenity but I was en route to other places that were more in keeping with my appearance.

 After leaving the reservoir following a call to the visitor centre for some sustenance and to address some ablution needs, there was some road walking before I found the route of the Churnet Way that I should have been using all the while.
 The road leading to Tittesworth Reservoir is narrow so I was happy to leave it after me because the pleasant afternoon meant that others were driving along it.
 Having to keep your wits about you all the time on a walk hardly is a recipe for relaxation and I had a better way of reaching Upper Hulme.
 After that staging post and a short stretch of a quiet lane, I was back threading on grassy ground again and with Hen Cloud in sight.

 The northern end of the Roaches is more rounded than other parts and is topped with a trig point that I reached during what was by then a sun-blessed amble.
-It too has its weathered rocky outcrops though and I was leave this as I lost height, first to reach a lane near Roach End and then to reach the River Dane near Gradbach after passing through Forest Wood where I had rested a while.
-It all seemed so calm that one could surmised that a piece of heaven had been encountered.
+It, too, has its weathered rocky outcrops though and I was to leave this as I lost height, first to reach a lane near Roach End and then to reach the River Dane near Gradbach after passing through Forest Wood where I had rested a while.
+It all seemed so calm that one could surmise that a piece of heaven had been encountered.

 A short stretch of the Dane Valley Way beckoned before I passed a noisy scout troop camped near what once was a YHA hostel.
 It left me wondering why some felt the need to disturb the wondrous peace of such a location but I soon noted that the old hostel had been turned into an outdoor pursuits centre before a steep uphill climb presented itself after a crossing of the River Dane using a useful bridge.

 That took a crossing of the A54 after which exploratory route finding was needed to ensure that I was on the right path.
-It was early evening by then so there was no soul to disturb with my wanderings.
-Others must come this way to for there was an honesty purvey such items as cartons of orange juice and I was to relish one of these after contributing the appropriate recompense.
+It was early evening by then, so there was no soul to disturb with my wanderings.
+Others must come this way too for there was an honesty box station purveying such items as cartons of orange juice and I was to relish one of these after contributing the appropriate recompense.
 The village of Wildboarclough was my next landmark after some descent near Berry Bank Farm and getting there needed more attention to navigation.